© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carneddau, standing stone to SSW of is a scheduled monument protected by Cadw under reference RD219.
 View the official record →

-Carneddau is a standing stone located in Radnorshire, Wales, designated as a Scheduled Ancient Monument under reference SAM RD219.
+Carneddau is a standing stone located in Radnorshire, Wales, dating to the Prehistoric period and designated as a monument of religious, ritual and funerary significance.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD219.

 Carneddau, standing stone to SSW of dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carneddau, standing stone to SSW of is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD219.